sopra-fs24-group-01/sopra-fs24-plantparent-server/contributions.md

 ### Nordin
 This week I worked on:
 * [#120](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/120) Implementing a secret loader that locally loads secrets from environment variables and on GAE loads secrets from Google Secrete Manager.
+* [#123](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-server/issues/123) Correctly applying SPF and DKIM DNS records for plantparent.ch, preventing our mails to be sent to quarantine.

 ## Week 8, 10.05.2024 - 17.05.2024